About Correction Enterprises

 - Generate sufficient funds from the sale of goods and services to be a self-supporting operation.
 (2007-280, s.
 1.)

-The Division of Correction Enterprises is empowered and authorized to market and sell products and services produced by Correction Enterprises to any of the following entities:
+The Section of Correction Enterprises of the Division of Adult Correction is empowered and authorized to market and sell products and services produced by Correction Enterprises to any of the following entities:

 - Any public agency or institution owned, managed, or controlled by the State.